drupol/not-a-number.io/content/posts/dev/2020-08-10-lazy-collection-library-oddities.md

 The same process is applied for each remaining array values.

-From there, we can deduct that:
+From there, we can deduce that:

 ```php
 <?php